data1030/data1030.github.io/README.md

   cd data1030.github.io
 ```

-To run a local server, use the command
+To run the site on a local server, run the command

 ```
 hugo server
 ```

+### Editing Quick Start
+If you want to edit the home page, go to `content/_index.md`
+If you want to edit individual assignment pages, go to `contents/assignments`
+If you want to edit the layout of the pages, go to `layouts/_default/`
+If you want to edit the CSS, go to `static/style.css`

 ### Pushing edits
-To push changes to the the course website you will need to update the `docs` folder by runnning the command `hugo` and then push that subdirectory to the `master` branch. *This is just a problem with how Github Pages works.*
+To push changes to the the course website you will need to update the `docs` folder by first running the command `hugo` and then push `docs` to the `master` branch. *This is just a problem with how Github Pages for users/organizations works.*

 Run the following to do so
 ```